Market Analysis · Updated

 Major 2024–2025 Deals

 Consolidation activity has accelerated significantly, driven by scale economics and digital capabilities acquisition.
+Deal data sourced from company announcements and press releases.

-2024Nationwide / Virgin Money£2.9BUK market scale
+2024Nationwide / Virgin Money£2.9BUK market scale; become #2 mortgage provider

-2024Moltiply / Verivox€231.5MPan-European platform expansion
+2024Moltiply / Verivox€231.5MPan-European comparison platform expansion into Germany

-2025Monzo / HabitoUndisclosedNeobank acquiring digital broker
+2025Monzo / HabitoUndisclosedNeobank embeds digital mortgage broking in-app

-2022Helvetia / MoneyParkCHF 107M (70%)Insurance + mortgage synergies
+2022Helvetia / MoneyParkCHF 107M (70% stake)Insurance + mortgage cross-selling synergies

-2021BlackFin / CAFPIUndisclosedPE rolling up French market
+2021BlackFin / CAFPIUndisclosedPE rolling up France’s fragmented broker market

-2008ING / Interhyp€418MBank acquiring digital broker
+2008ING / Interhyp€418MBank acquiring Germany’s leading digital broker

 Consolidation Drivers